kjopnfer/OvermorrowMod/Core/Items/Accessories/README.md

 - Use keyword effects for event-based triggers

 ### Don't:
-- Store per-player data in static variables
+- Store specialized accessory-related data inside the Accessory Player (the typical design pattern)
 - Forget to reset variables when accessories are unequipped
 - Mix direct effects and keyword effects for the same functionality
 - Access instance variables from static contexts without `GetInstance<T>`